abaddon431/monte-carlo-psei/README.md

 [Mike Jerrson Galindez](https://github.com/miker-bice/)

-A special thanks to Mr. [Alvin Montiano](https://github.com/ALVIN0109/) for guiding as in this project.
+A special thanks to Mr. [Alvin Montiano](https://github.com/ALVIN0109/) for guiding us in this project.